WebClub-NITK/GDSC-NITK-Recruitments-2023/RECRUITMENT_TASKS_2023.md

 ### Description

-Build a real-time collaboration based productivity application that is creative, innovative, and useful.
+Build a real-time collaboration-based productivity application that is creative, innovative, and useful.
 The application should be able to solve a real-world problem or make people's lives easier.
 From a shared To-Do List to sophisticated platforms akin to Google Jamboard and Notion, the possibilities for collaborative productivity are vast and exciting.

 Follow the steps below to complete this challenge:

-1. Come up with a unique and innovative idea for a real-time collaboration based productivity application.
+1. Come up with a unique and innovative idea for a real-time collaboration-based productivity application.
 2. Design a user interface and user experience that is both visually appealing and easy to use.
 3. Implement Authentication and Registration.

 ### Bonus Feature(s):
-1. Implement Role Based Access Control.
+1. Implement Role-Based Access Control.
-2. Allow users to give and receive feedback on each other's work in real time.
+2. Allow users to give and receive feedback on each other's work in real-time.

 ### Useful resources:
 These links might give you a direction